ferizadeh/Chat-PDFs/README.md

 - If you encounter unusual or incomplete responses, adjust the prompt accordingly or append phrases like "explain," "explain in detail," or "elaborate."
 - Keep in mind that while the responses may not be perfect, the chatbot adeptly extracts and abstracts information from provided context.

-## Future Updates
-In future updates, the following enhancements are planned:
-- Integration of additional sources to the app for locating document chunks used by the model for generating responses.
-- Continuous improvements to enhance conversational performance and reduce response times.

 ## Acknowledgments